messagemedia/messagemedia-soap-api-python-sdk/README.md

 If you have any issue using this sample code, or would like to report a defect, you could [create a new Issue](https://github.com/messagemedia/messagemedia-python/issues/new) in Github or [Contact us](http://www.messagemedia.com.au/contact-us).

 ## Installation
+Install the `mmsoap` package via pip from Github:

+    pip install -e git://github.com/messagemedia/messagemedia-python.git#egg=mmsoap-dev

 The `mmsoap` package requires `suds` (0.4) for SOAP interactions. `suds` v0.4.1 and later may not function correctly with this code.
-To install `suds`, run

-    pip install suds

 ## Usage
     import mmsoap